-Not that long ago, one of my good friends and colleagues Ahmadi Riverwolf (who also founded Bones and Stars, the paranormal investigation and spiritual consulting group I’m in), gifted me with something rather nice and unique: an old fashioned terra cotta oil lamp.
+Not that long ago, someone gifted me with something rather nice and unique: an old fashioned terra cotta oil lamp.
 Bless her heart, she didn’t know what it was for and had been using it as an incense burner for years.
 She had been cleaning out her house one day and found this old thing, then decided to give it to me.
-I practically came with excitement over it.
+I practically jolted out of my body with excitement over it.

 Once I got it and finished cleaning it out from the old incense remains, I decorated it a bit, writing on certain prayers and symbols and…well, kinda left it unused.
 I mean, who the hell uses oil lamps anymore?
 They’ve been out of vogue generally in the Western world since the eletrification of both urban and rural areas, and the really old style of oil lamp like this one is best known to be used in the antique and classical Mediterranean and Middle East.
 I’ve never seen references to oil lamps being used outside of the Greek Magical Papyri, if that gives you any indication of how old these things are, but I know that lamps hold a special significance in many religious and spiritual communities beyond simply acting as a source of light or a spot of remembrance.
 To that end, I did some research, experimented with the use of oil lamps, and now I find it to be an invaluable addition to my ritual toolset.
 Here are some guidelines and suggestions I’ve found out and read on for using an oil lamp like this, both generally and for ritual use.